 - Ability and willingness to drive Point Blue owned work trucks, tow trailers, and drive off-road/4WD.

-- Other helpful skills include Spanish language proficiency, California native plant knowledge, and the ability to drive and haul trailers.
+- Other helpful skills include Spanish language proficiency and California native plant knowledge.

 Intern Volunteers will learn key concepts and skills in: